When reactive attachment disorder looks like something else and the medication consequences

 “So many doctors prescribe antidepressants, medications commonly prescribed for depression and PTSD,” Dr. Alston says.
 “The worst medications for someone with bipolar disorder to be on are antidepressants.
 They accentuate both the mania and rapid cycling (a rapid shift of mood).
 There is also a wrongful belief that antidepressants relieve aggression, which they do not.”

-Many psychiatrists believe bipolar disorder is either extreme up or down moods without realizing that the overwhelming number of people with bipolar disorder have a “mixed” disorder—meaning one has both sets of symptoms at the same time, Dr. Alston says.
+Many psychiatrists believe bipolar disorder is either extreme up or down moods without realizing that the overwhelming number of people with bipolar disorder have a “mixed” disorder — meaning one has both sets of symptoms at the same time, Dr. Alston says.

-He says that other, less common correlations with child abuse include parental diagnoses of antisocial personality disorder, borderline personality disorder (many are actually bipolar), schizophrenia (especially paranoid), and Autism Spectrum Disorder.
+He says that other, less common correlations with child abuse include parental diagnoses of antisocial personality disorder, borderline personality disorder (many are actually bipolar), schizophrenia (especially paranoid), and autism spectrum disorder.
 But the two that tend to be most linked in Dr. Alston’s experience are alcohol and substance abuse with mixed bipolar disorder.

 “If you take your child to a child psychiatrist, they often don’t seem to consider the genetics of birth parents,” Dr. Alston says.

 “While these kids have a PTSD history, their symptoms are not of PTSD.
 They are not pain-avoidant, isolative or withdrawn,” Dr. Alston says.
 “Their symptoms are of bipolar disorder.
 One has to treat the symptoms not the history.
-Until we start looking at these kids as having bipolar disorder and putting them on medications that are consistent with bipolar, they don’t get better.”
+Until we start looking at the kids as having bipolar disorder and putting them on medications that are consistent with bipolar, they don’t get better.”

 Another common mistake with children with RAD is medicating for attention-deficit/hyperactivity disorder (ADHD).

 “Stimulant medications are also commonly prescribed for RAD kids with opposition and defiance,” Dr. Alston says.
-“The most common medications prescribed for RAD kids are antidepressants and stimulants—the two worst medications a kid with bipolar disorder can be on.
+“The most common medications prescribed for RAD kids are antidepressants and stimulants — the two worst medications a kid with bipolar disorder can be on.
 Stimulant medications may help them focus slightly better, but if you look at symptoms, they’re all intense kids.
 Their moods are intense.
 Stimulant medications primarily make the intensity and mood swings worse.”

 Back in the mid-1990s, Dr. Alston started treating kids with RAD symptoms of mood intensity, opposition, and verbal and physical aggressivity with medications for bipolar disorder.
 “They started to get better within days to weeks,” he says.
 “I’ve been prescribing more effective and appropriate medications ever since and writing about it.”

-At the conference, he’ll be providing a handout about the characteristics of ADHD vs. RAD vs. bipolar disorder.
 “A high percentage of these kids will match the characteristics of bipolar disorder even more than RAD,” he says.
 “Once these kids are prescribed mood-stabilizing medications and atypical antipsychotic medications, they tend to improve quickly and be much more receptive and responsive to treatments for their RAD.”

 The hardest part of his lengthy career has been the fact that most psychiatrists don’t understand this approach, and bipolar is significantly under-diagnosed.